geertj/restful-api-design/resources.rst

 * array
 * object

-Scalars types have just a single value.
+Scalar types have just a single value.
 Arrays contain an ordered list of values of arbitrary type.
 Objects consist of a unordered set of key:value pairs (also called attributes, not to be confused with XML attributes), where the key is a string and the value can have an arbitrary type.
 For more